 Speak with an employment attorney

 Another thing that you can do if you’re underpaid is to speak with an employment attorney.
-They will be able to help you with your wage and hour disputes if any.
+They will be able to help you with any wage and hour disputes that you may have.
 When employers underpay workers, they are often breaking the law and violating their employee contracts along the way.
 If this is happening at your company, then it could be a good idea for you to seek legal advice about what steps you should take next.

 Quit and find a new job

 You can also choose to quit and find a new job.
 Of course, before you make this decision, it’s important to consider several factors, such as the amount of money that your underpaying employer is offering compared to what other companies are paying for employees in your field; how much time you would have to spend looking for another job if you decided to leave; and how much money you would need to make to maintain the same standard of living that you currently enjoy.

 Make a complaint with your local district attorney or human resources department

 You can also complain about underpayment directly to your employer, which will often result in them paying what they owe under current law.
 If that doesn’t work, then it might be time to contact your local district attorney or human resources department, depending on the circumstances of underpayment.
 You can also make a complaint with the U.S. Department of Labor (DOL) if you believe that your underpaying employer is not complying with federal labor laws and regulations.